devitrisnaw/Surabaya-Weather-Daily/README.md

 - **Libraries:** pandas, requests, google-cloud-bigquery
 - **Storage:** Google BigQuery
 - **Visualization:** Looker Studio
-- (No automation tools like Prefect — running everything manually for now)

 ---

 ## 🛠️ How to Run This Project (Manual ETL)